 Exploring the Scents of Common Herbs

-Herbs can have a number of uses.
+Herbs can have many uses.
 One, they are great for cooking.
 Move away from simply seasoning your food with pepper and salt.
-Herbs can really step up your culinary game.
+Herbs can step up your culinary game.

 There are medicinal uses for herbs.
 This type of herbal medicine has been practiced for thousands of years with many positive results.